KDL wiki

 r1 = r1*Rotation::RotX(angle)

-Using a Rotation to rotate a Vector
+Rotation of a Vector

 v2=r1*v1;